namboy94/kudubot/doc/hand_crafted/extending_guide.md

 	protected = bool  # (default=False) this tells the ServiceSelectorService that this Service can not be deactivated
 					  # if this is set to true

 	# Required Methods:

+	@staticmethod
-	def regex_check(message) -> bool:
+	def regex_check(Message) -> bool:
-		#This method checks if a message is valid to be used by the service.
+		# This method checks if a message is valid to be used by the service.
 It is called before running process_message
-		#to ensure that only valid commands reach the service's logic.
+		# to ensure that only valid commands reach the service's logic.

-	def process_message(self, message):
+	def process_message(self, Message):
-		#This method is called if the regex_check returned True.
+		# This method is called if the regex_check returned True.
 The functionalty of the service should be bundled here

 	# Optional Methods